1968 Nobel Prize in Literature: Prize decision

 The leading contenders for the prize in 1968 were the French novelist André Malraux and the Irish playwright Samuel Beckett (awarded in 1969).
 The third proposal by the Nobel Committee was the British poet W. H. Auden and Kawabata was the fourth.
 Anders Österling, chair of the committee, and committee member Eyvind Johnson pushed for the choice of Malraux, while the other three members of the committee supported a prize for Beckett.
-Eventually Kawabata was the candidate that could be agreed upon, following the Swedish Academy's ambition in the 1960's to award authors from different language areas and parts of the world.
+Eventually Kawabata was the candidate that could be agreed upon, following the Swedish Academy's ambition in the 1960s to award authors from different language areas and parts of the world.
+The committee had deliberated the Japanese authors Jun'ichirō Tanizaki and Yasunari Kawabata since 1960 and even sent a representative to Japan to survey who was the most popular writer.
+A shared prize to Tanizaki and Kawabata had been proposed before Tanizaki's death in 1965.
+In 1968, the committee also considered Yukio Mishima, a Japanese author of a younger generation.
 While supporting a prize for Malraux, Österling admitted that a prize for Kawabata "should prove justified and welcome."

+Reactions

+Donald Keene, a Japanese literature scholar and professor, was surprised that the Swedish Academy had not awarded Yukio Mishima the prize, but said that Kawabata "certainly deserved the recognition".
+According to Keene, the prize decision was "greeted with something approaching national delirium" in Japan, but that the Japanese at the same time were puzzled how Kawabata could be understood in the Western world: "Of all contemporary Japanese writers Kawabata is most closely concerned with the objects and landscapes of traditional Japan, and he employs an allusive, indirect style stemming from the old literature, rather than the straightforward expression other Japanese novelists have borrowed from the West.
+Certainly Kawabata's best novels are not considered easy reading even by the Japanese, and it puzzles them that the Committee in Stockholm should have chosen so intensely Japanese a writer."

+In 1970, Artur Lundkvist, a member of the Swedish Academy and its Nobel committee expressed dissatisfaction with the choice of Kawabata: "Sure he is a representative of the Japanese tea drinking traditions and cherryflowers and that.
+But he says nothing about the Japanese reality", Lundkvist said, "In that sense I think Mikima [Yukio Mishima] in his writing has a better grip on the realities in Japan."